mmartin35/EchoForge/EchoForgeLauncher/README.md

     Transparency/Blur Issues:
         Ensure your operating system supports transparent and blurred windows.

-📜 License
+# 📜 License

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it, as long as proper credit is given.

-✨ Author
+# ✨ Author

-Quentinosaure57 aka Lakios
+Quentinosaure57 aka Lakios and mmartin35
 Feel free to reach out for questions or suggestions. 😊